 At JLI, we have created numerous AI-powered vision systems for complex inspection tasks.
 Leveraging artificial intelligence helps us automate the detection and classification of defects that would otherwise be very difficult to do with the needed degree of accuracy.

-However, we continuously try to push the boundaries of what we can achieve with machine vision, and lately we have spend a significant amount of time in our lab working on how to add another layer to the solution.
+However, we continuously try to push the boundaries of what we can achieve with machine vision, and lately, we have spent a significant amount of time in our lab working on how to add another layer to the solution.

 Flexible adjustment of grades